EmilePapillon/CarND-Advanced-Lane-Lines/README.md

 **Advanced Lane Finding Project**

 Finding lane markings is essential for self-driving cars to operate properly on a road.
 The following presents an algorithm to achieve such tracking using color thresholding, sliding windows and polynomial fitting.
+The result is a description of the lane marking that we can use to do path planning or control the vehicle.
+The results here is used to plot the lane marking over the image.

 The steps of this project are the following: